 To spur sales, Aéropostale is repositioning the brand and working to improve its merchandise and marketing.
 (It's interesting to note that the chain enjoyed double-digit sales increases during the deep recession, while pricier retailers, notably rival Abercrombie & Fitch, suffered.
 Now with the economy improving, value-priced Aéropostale is struggling a bit.)
 Still, the company plans to continue to open new stores in fiscal 2014: about 14 Aéropostale locations and approximately 60 P.S. from Aéropostale shops.
 Turkey is also on the company's plan for expansion.
 Indeed, Aéroposale recently signed a licensing agreement with FiBA Group to open some 30 stores across Turkey by 2016.

+In 2014 the company announced it will shutter 125 mall-based P.S. from Aéropostale stores by the end of fiscal 2015 (ends January).
+It cited changing consumer habits for its decision to close the mall-based stores and focus instead on faster-growing venues, such as online sales, outlet stores, and licensing deals.
 Extending its retail reach from 14- to 17-year-olds to younger kids, the company launched P.S. from Aéropostale in 2009.
 The brand targets elementary schoolers, offers casual apparel and accessories, and competes with other brands aimed at kids, including crewcuts (by J. Crew) and abercrombie (Abercrombie & Fitch).
 Retailers establish these kid-oriented feeder brands with the hope that when they grow up they will shop at the teen stores.

 Investment firm FMR LLC owns about 15% of Aéropostale's shares.
 BlackRock owns about 10%.